 - 1. Cost Method was changed from the Frozen Initial Liability Cost Method to the Entry Age Normal Cost Method.
 This is the same method as required by the Government Accounting Board Standards (GASB) disclosures. - 2.
 Investment return assumption was decreased from 8.0% to 7.8%. - 3.
 Payroll Growth assumption was reduced from 1.1% to 0.0% - 4.
-Salary increase assumption was changed from a flat 6.0% per year to one based on service.
+Salary increase assumption was changed from a flat 6.0% per year to one based on service. - 5.
+Mortality table was changed to be the same as used in the Florida Retirement System's July 1, 2015 valuation for non-special risk lives, as required by State Law.

-BONITA SPRINGS FIRE CONTROL AND RESCUE DISTRICT SCHEDULE OF CHANGES IN NET PENSION LIABILITY AND RELATED RATIOS GENERAL EMPLOYEES' PENSION TRUST FUND September 30, 2018
+BONITA SPRINGS FIRE CONTROL AND RESCUE DISTRICT SCHEDULE OF CHANGES IN NET PENSION LIABILITY AND RELATED RATIOS GENERAL EMPLOYEES' PENSION TRUST FUND September 30, 2019